Usted está aquí

 Whether it’s celebrating a birthday, becoming a parent, receiving a spiritual name, or marking other major life changes and events, there are inspiring yogic traditions that can add depth and meaning to the occasion.
 Of course, almost all of these traditions include serving people food.
 That’s one way that we can infuse our prayers and love into the occasion.
 The wish dish tradition—make a wish and bring a dish—is a fun, divine way to mark many special occasions.

 Celebrating birthdays also has yogic flavor.
-The person whose birthday it is makes a sweet treat or even a meal and serves their friends and community, using their birthday as an opportunity to express gratitude for the breath of life.
+The person whose birthday it is can make a sweet treat or even a meal and serve their friends and community, using their birthday as an opportunity to express gratitude for the breath of life.

 The Birthday Party

 "Whether you’re five or 55, your birthday always feels like a very special day.
 And that’s because it is!
 (Believe it or not, Numerology and Astrology confirm that each birthday is the beginning of a major cycle of change.)